CHS GIRLS' SOCCER

 SHOWING RESPECT

 Competition is at the base of a free society.
 Rules are in place to establish fairness.
 The satisfaction from true competition can only come with the knowledge that one's opponent was defeated without an unfair advantage.
 Be positive and encouraging.
 Criticism, arrogance, condemnation, and complaints do not get one respect.
 Be humble in victory and congratulatory in defeat and people will respect you.
 Remember that the difference between winning and losing is often very small.
 Always present yourself in a positive light.
 The way you dress and carry yourself makes a lasting impression on others.
 Be mindful that in a match there are three teams on the field at all times.
 The third team is usually dressed in black, yellow or red and you want it to like you very much.
-Show respect and you'll get respect.
+Show respect.

 WORK ETHIC